Objects¶

 Release()is called), the object deactivates and returns to the inactive list - The optional out-of-pool and back-to-pool processes run during acquire/release transitions

-Resolves a target from an IGameObjectValue, injects it into all inner ITargetedProcess and ITargetedCommand children, then runs them.
-Use for orchestrating multiple operations on a dynamically resolved object.
+Resolves a target from an IGameObjectValue, injects it into all inner ITargetedCommand children, then runs them.
+Use for orchestrating multiple commands on a dynamically resolved object.

 // Configured in Inspector: